kysakhin/obsidian-notes/assembly/registers.md

 ## segment registers
-are additional registers that generate memory addresses when combined with other registers. it functions differently in real mode and protected mode. these are somewhat like address pointers that help the cpu access different regions/segments of the memory.
+segment registers are used to divide memory into segments and help the cpu generate addresses in conjunction with other registers, especially in real mode and protected mode. they help access different regions by combining with offsets.

 1. CS (code) holds the program code.
 2. DS (data) holds global variables and static variables are stored here
-3. SS (stack) holds function calls and local variables. this also can be used to manage deallocation of variables after their scope is done.
+3. SS (stack) holds function calls and local variables. this also can be used to manage deallocation of variables after their scope is done. and also the stack grows to lower memory addresses. unlike convention when the top of the stack is incremented after a push, here it is decremented.
 4. ES (extra) additional data segment used by some string instructions to hold data
+5. FS and GS are extra segments thats used for special purposes like thread specific data in some operating systems.

 # real mode memory addressing